ABOUT

 Grace explores the life of raw materials and the processes that bring those items to a state of service in our current culture, with eyes open to the social, economic, and environmental impacts of that journey.
 Because a broom is a ubiquitous, functional object, people have a sense of familiarity and – sometimes – dismissiveness toward it.
 But a broom is an object open to material and design interpretation, while still remaining identifiable as a broom.
 In broom making, the agricultural skills of growing broom corn can be married with the arts of weaving, natural dyeing, wood working, ceramics, and more.

 She stands behind the integrity of her brooms, which are meant to last decades when well-cared for, so come with a lifetime warranty.
-She takes the tradition of the craft seriously, participating in workshops with Dennis Chilcote in 2009 and Marlow Gates in 2019, as well as a fully-funded mentorship with a focus on advanced broom making and the livelihood of professional craftspeople at John C Campbell Folk School with Mark Hendry and Marlow Gates in 2023.
+She takes the tradition of the craft seriously, participating in workshops with Dennis Chilcote in 2009 and Marlow Gates in 2019.
+She was also selected for a fully-funded mentorship with a focus on advanced broom making and the livelihood of professional craftspeople at John C Campbell Folk School with Mark Hendry and Marlow Gates in 2023, and traveled to Japan in 2024 to learn from and connect a handful of broom makers in similar early/mid-career postitions with share values.

 About Me